 Camping is available for larger group bookings at the Helipad Site within the Gawler View Visitor Precinct – see Visitor Precinct map for location.
 This area is suitable for schools, scout groups, community and recreational organisations or large family groups.
 A large open grass area it’s suitable for tent camping and can accommodate up to 60 people.
 With a shelter shed nearby and toilets about 100m walk from this site.
 A small fire pit is located on site, which is available for use outside the fire danger.

-The Helipad site can be booked online but if your organisation requires an invoice please complete the school booking form under the book & pay tab for Para Wirra or contact the District Office on (+61 8) 8115 4600
+The Helipad site can be booked online but if your organisation requires an invoice please contact the Gawler Natural Resources Centre on (+61 8) 8115 4600

 Book online to reserve your campsite up to 12 months in advance.